Developing Ionic application with Clojurescript - To-do App

 10. Compiling and starting the application

-In order to create bundle we need to start the webpack in a separate terminal ald let it watch for changes.
+In order to create the bundle, we need to start the webpack in a separate terminal and let it watch for changes.

 npx webpack --watch